smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

   where GENERIC-EXTRA-HEADER-FLAGS is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0] indicating the end of OPTIONAL-EXTRA-HEADER list, bits[1..2] equal to 2-bit constant GENERIC_EXTRA_HEADER_FLAGS, and further bits interpreted depending on packet type:

   + bit[3].
 If the packet type is any packet type except for Samp-Unicast-Data-Packet - the bit is MORE-PACKETS-FOLLOW flag.
 For Samp-Unicast-Data-Packet - RESERVED (MUST be zero)
   + bit[4].
 If the packet type is Samp-Unicast-Data-Packet, Samp-From-Santa-Data-Packet, or Samp-To-Santa-Data-Or-Error-Packet - the bit is IS-PROBE flag.
-If the packet type is Samp-To-Santa-Data-Or-Error-Packer or Samp-Forward-To-Santa-Data-Or-Error-Packet - the bit is IS_ERROR (indicating that PAYLOAD is in fact Routing-Error).
+If the packet type is Samp-To-Santa-Data-Or-Error-Packet or Samp-Forward-To-Santa-Data-Or-Error-Packet - the bit is IS_ERROR (indicating that PAYLOAD is in fact Routing-Error).
 For Samp-Route-Update-Packet - the bit is DISCARD-RT-FIRST (indicating that before processing MODIFICATIONS-LIST, the whole Routing Table must be discarded).
 For other packet types - RESERVED (MUST be zero)
   + bit[5].
-If the packet type is Samp-From-Santa-Data-Packet, the bit is TARGET-COLLECT-LAST-HOPS flag.
+If the packet type is Samp-From-Santa-Data-Packet, the bit is an EXPLICIT-TIME-SCHEDULING flag.
 If the packet type is Samp-Route-Update-Packet, it is an UPDATE-MAX-TTL flag.
 For other packet types - RESERVED (MUST be zero)
   + bit[6].
 If the packet type is Samp-Route-Update-Packet, the bit is an UPDATE-FORWARD-TO-SANTA-DELAY flag.
+If the packet type is Samp-From-Santa-Data-Packet - it is a TARGET-COLLECT-LAST-HOPS flag.
 For other packet types - RESERVED (MUST be zero)
+  + bit[7].
+If the packet type is Samp-Route-Update-Packet, the bit is an UPDATE-MAX-NODE-RANDOM-DELAY flag.
+For other packet types - RESERVED (MUST be zero)
-  + bits [7..] - RESERVED (MUST be zeros)
+  + bits [8..] - RESERVED (MUST be zeros)

 * **\| GENERIC-EXTRA-HEADER-COLLISION-DOMAIN \| COLLISION-DOMAIN-ID-AND-FLAG \| COLLISION-DOMAIN-T0 \| COLLISION-DOMAIN-T1 \| ... \|**

   where GENERIC-EXTRA-HEADER-COLLISION-DOMAIN is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0] indicating the end of OPTIONAL-EXTRA-HEADER list, bits[1..2] equal to 2-bit constant GENERIC_EXTRA_HEADER_COLLISION_DOMAIN, and bits [3..] equal to DELAY-UNIT; COLLISION-DOMAIN-ID-AND-FLAG is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0]=0 indicating the end of collision-domain list, bits[1..] being COLLISION-DOMAIN-ID; COLLISION-DOMAIN-T0 and COLLISION-DOMAIN-T1 are Encoded-Unsigned-Int<max=2> fields specifying respectively beginning and end of the window ("from now") when COLLISION-DOMAIN-ID SHOULD NOT be disturbed.
 There can be multiple GENERIC-EXTRA-HEADER-COLLISION-DOMAIN headers in the same packet.

   GENERIC-EXTRA-HEADER-COLLISION-DOMAIN is a special kind of header; on receiving it, each node SHOULD take information within into account, and SHOULD NOT transfer over corresponding COLLISION-DOMAIN-ID within specified time window.
-In addition, whenever Retransmitting Device retransmits such a packet, it MUST calculate `NEW-COLLISION-DOMAIN-T0 = MAX(0,OLD-COLLISION-DOMAIN-T0 - NODE-DELAY)` and `NEW-COLLISION-DOMAIN-T1 = MAX(0,OLD-COLLISION-DOMAIN-T1 - NODE-DELAY + NODE-DELAY-ERROR)` and use `NEW-\*` values in the retransmitted packet; when doing it, if both NEW-COLLISION-DOMAIN-T0 and NEW-COLLISION-DOMAIN-T1 become =0, this header MUST be excluded.
+In addition, whenever Retransmitting Device retransmits such a packet, it MUST calculate `NEW-COLLISION-DOMAIN-T0 = MAX(0,OLD-COLLISION-DOMAIN-T0 - INCOMING-LINK-DELAY - OUTGOING-LINK-DELAY)` and `NEW-COLLISION-DOMAIN-T1 = MAX(0,OLD-COLLISION-DOMAIN-T1 - INCOMING-LINK-DELAY - OUTGOING-LINK-DELAY + INCOMING-LINK-DELAY-ERROR + OUTGOING-LINK-DELAY-ERROR)` and use `NEW-\*` values in the retransmitted packet; for calculating OLD-COLLISION-DOMAIN-\* parameters DELAY-UNIT field is used, \*-LINK-DELAY parameters together with their DELAY-UNITs are taken from corresponding entries in Routing Table; after doing these calculations, if both NEW-COLLISION-DOMAIN-T0 and NEW-COLLISION-DOMAIN-T1 become =0, this specific extra header SHOULD be dropped (i.e. not sent further).

 * **\| UNICAST-EXTRA-HEADER-LOOP-ACK \| LOOP-ACK-ID \|**